 Linda McFarlane Knierim's Facebook entries stood out too.
 Her father had been the caretaker at Rough Point on what Linda called "that horrible night."
 She posted: "The help were all in shock.
-When I came into the kitchen they were e crying and holding each other.
-I believe they all thought it differently."
+When I came into the kitchen they were crying and holding each other.
+I believe they all thought it was an accident.
+I know others believe differently."